 Working with a Personal Injury Attorney

 A personal injury attorney will be able to guide you through the process of car accident litigation.
 They will help you get justice for injuries you discover after the accident.
-Parrish DeVaughn attorneys proudly serve the Oklahoma City and Tulsa areas.
+Parrish DeVaughn attorneys proudly serve the Oklahoma City, Edmond, and Tulsa areas.
 Our team of lawyers specializes in personal injury lawsuits.
 They have recovered six-figure settlements for their clients.
 If you have a question regarding your injuries and you’re looking to pursue a case, give us a call.
 Skilled lawyers will be waiting to help you.
 You can even chat live with us on our website!
 Call Parrish DeVaughn Injury lawyers today to get started.